zw1tt3r1on/zw1tt3r1on.github.io/_posts/2024-04-26-hackerone-750-reputation.markdown

 <center><img src="/assets/uploads/hackerone-750-reputation/hackerone-750-rep-email.png" width="100%"></center>

 I received my package after about a month and a half due to some shipping issues within the country.
-It included a HackerOne tshirt (ofcourse), and a HackerOne laptop camera cover.
+It included a HackerOne tshirt (ofcourse), a HackerOne sticker and a HackerOne laptop camera cover.

 <center><img src="/assets/uploads/hackerone-750-reputation/hackerone-750-rep-package.jpg" width="80%"></center>